Montana: Politics

-The state has a reputation for a libertarian bent in popular opinion and policy, with political scientist Lee Banville summarizing the attitude of Montanians as "basically ‘leave me alone’ and leave my rights alone...
-I like the right to abortion.
-I like my guns and want the government out of my business."
-Elections in the state have been historically competitive, particularly for state-level offices.
-The Democratic Party's strength in the state is gained from support among unionized miners and railroad workers, while farmers generally vote Republican.
+Elections in the state had been historically competitive, particularly for state-level offices.
+Historically, the Democratic Party's strength in the state was gained from support among unionized miners and railroad workers, while farmers generally voted Republican.
+Republicans have been strongest in the east, while Democrats have been strongest in the west.

-Montana has a history of voters splitting their tickets and filling elected offices with individuals from both parties.
+Montana had a history of voters splitting their tickets and filling elected offices with individuals from both parties.
 Through the mid-20th century, the state had a tradition of "sending the liberals to Washington and the conservatives to Helena".
 Between 1988 and 2006, the pattern flipped, with voters more likely to elect conservatives to federal offices.
 There have also been long-term shifts in party control.
 From 1968 through 1988, the state was dominated by the Democratic Party, with Democratic governors for a 20-year period, and a Democratic majority of both the national congressional delegation and during many sessions of the state legislature.
 This pattern shifted, beginning with the 1988 election when Montana elected a Republican governor for the first time since 1964 and sent a Republican to the U.S. Senate for the first time since 1948.
 This shift continued with the reapportionment of the state's legislative districts that took effect in 1994, when the Republican Party took control of both chambers of the state legislature, consolidating a Republican party dominance that lasted until the 2004 reapportionment produced more swing districts and a brief period of Democratic legislative majorities in the mid-2000s.
+At the federal level, the pattern of split-ticket voting and divided government endured until Democratic U.S. Senator Jon Tester lost reelection in 2024, subsequently ceding his seat on January 3, 2025, thereby leaving Montana with no Democratic statewide officeholders.